EMSL-Computing/TMSig/README.md

 2. Restart R and rerun the offending code
 3. Update TMSig to the latest version

-If none of these solutions work, please ![create a new issue](https://github.com/EMSL-Computing/TMSig/issues) that includes:
+If none of these solutions work, please [create a new issue](https://github.com/EMSL-Computing/TMSig/issues) that includes:

 1. A clear statement of the problem in the title